rincemath/HYF-JS1-Week1/README.md

 #### Tracking ####

-Tracking branches are branches which know which remote branches they are related to.
+Tracking branches know which remote branches they are related to.
 When we checkout a branch from remote repository and have established an upstream branch relationship, the local `<branch-name>` can be considered as the **local tracking branch** and `<remote>/<branch-name>` can be considered as **remote tracking branch**.

 This is quite useful when we intend to do push and pull operations to interact with our remote repository.